Investing in Australian farmland, water and ecosystem regeneration to unlock value from the ground up.

 We deploy capital from progressive-aligned value investors into the regeneration of inefficient irrigated cropping operations with depleted soils, high CO2 emissions and negligible ecosystem function.
 This unlocks value through reformed farm layout, application of best available technology, operational emissions reductions, soil productivity transformation and large scale revegetation of forests for scaled CO2 sequestration.

-The 2020 Kilter Rural regeneration model builds on 15 years of leadership resetting the standard for Australian irrigated agriculture.
+The Kilter Regeneration Model builds on 18 years of leadership resetting the standard for Australian irrigated agriculture.
 Our model moderates impacts from extreme weather events, while advanced soil productivity and ecosystem health underpin new diversified high-value crop rotations.
 Our farmland value-add investment strategy involves:

 - Farm regeneration: Aggregate for scale, repair soil, import irrigation technology and new diversified cropping regimes to bridge the gap between current and potential yields